We’d all love to have a few extra hours in the day.

-But stealing those extra hours by pushing your bedtime to the wee hours of the morning isn’t the way to go—if you care about your performance at work, that is.
-Because even though you might think you’re still acing your job with a major sleep deficit, science suggests you’re only fooling yourself.
-And since boosting your salary is one of the fastest ways to improve your financial situation, you want to make sure you're keeping your career on track.
+But stealing from bedtime isn’t the way to go — if you care about your performance at work, that is.
+Because even though you might think you can do your job with a major sleep deficit, science suggests otherwise.

-A study in the journal Sleep found that subjects who racked up just six hours of snooze time per night for two weeks functioned as badly as if they were deprived of sleep for 48 hours.
-Here’s the thing: The study's subjects actually thought they were performing well—not just skating by but actually doing an all-star job.
+A study in the journal Sleep found that subjects who got just six hours of sleep per night for two weeks functioned as badly as if they were deprived of sleep for 48 hours.
+The study's subjects actually thought they were performing well.

 “Many people take pride in the fact that they don’t get enough sleep,” says W. David Brown, Ph.D., a sleep psychologist and author of “Sleeping Your Way to the Top: How to Get the Sleep You Need to Succeed.”
-It’s as if six hours a night makes you some sort of superhero, when it actually leaves your brain as addled as if you’d downed a few drinks, reports another study.
+Six hours a night actually leaves your brain as addled as if you’d been drinking, reports another study.

-You wouldn’t arrive at work intoxicated and expect to be sharp in a brainstorming meeting, right?
-Yet for some reason, most of us have no problem coming to the office seriously sleep-deprived but certain that our productivity won't suffer.
-Knowing all the ways extreme fatigue impacts your performance, however, might convince you to change your vampire ways.
+Knowing all the ways extreme fatigue impacts your performance might convince you to change your ways.
 These seven consequences spell it all out.

 Your Judgment Takes a Hit